-Applicants for the part-time program must submit a regular application form accompanied by a detailed plan for meeting the course requirements for the degree.

-- Any research work done for academic credit shall be supervised by a Caltech faculty member. - In general, students admitted to the part-time program are required to take at least 27 units of graduate course work or research work each term during the first academic year. - Any option at the Institute retains the right to not participate in the program or to accept it under more stringent conditions.
+- Applicants for the part-time master's program must submit a regular application form accompanied by a detailed plan for meeting the course requirements for the degree. - Any research work done for academic credit shall be supervised by a Caltech faculty member. - In general, students admitted to the part-time program are required to take at least 27 units of graduate course work or research each term. - The part-time program is limited to two years of academic residence. - Any option at the Institute retains the right to not participate in the program or to accept it under more stringent conditions.